simonhauck/MPI_NEAT/INSTALL.md

 source ./neat_mpi_env/bin/activate
 ```

-### Install Tensorflow
+### Install TensorFlow

-4. This project uses Tensorflow, which currently can't be installed with pip on ARM.
+4. This project uses TensorFlow, which currently can't be installed with pip on ARM.
 So a custom .whl file is reqired.
 The installation for TensorFlow V.2.0.0. is done corresponding to this [guide](https://github.com/PINTO0309/Tensorflow-bin) with the .whl file taken from this [Github Repo](https://github.com/lhelontra/tensorflow-on-arm/releases/tag/v2.0.0)
 ```shell script
 # Install some prelimanries
 sudo apt-get install -y libhdf5-dev libc-ares-dev libeigen3-dev gcc gfortran python-dev libgfortran5